sebleedelisle/Liberation-Gitbook/clip-editor/fundamentals/colour-settings-and-hsb.md

 Colour within Liberation is defined as HSB rather than RGB.
 This may be unfamiliar to you but I find it to be a much more intuitive system once you get used to it.&#x20;

 {% hint style="info" %}
 If you prefer using RGB you can click on the colour square in any colour setting.
-This opens the colour editor window which gives you options for RGB and HSB.&#x20;
+This opens the colour editor panel which gives you options for RGB and HSB.&#x20;
 {% endhint %}

 ### HSB - Hue, Saturation and Brightness